 Based on ice dates from the bottom of nearby Juvfonne ice patch, we believe that the ice in Langfonne formed around 5600 BC, but the finds do not go so far back in time yet.
 This may change as the ice patch continues to melt in the years ahead.

 We have found six arrow shafts dated to around 4000 BC (the transition between the Mesolithic and the Neolithic).
 They are all very poorly preserved.
 This may appear like a natural consequence of their great age, but this is not so straightforward.
-Two of the arrows were found on the surface of the ice just after they had melted out.
-Arrows get quickly displaced downslope on the ice by meltwater once exposed, ending up on the ground in front of the ice.
-Finding the arrows on the ice surface thus implies that these arrows had likely not been previously exposed.
+We found two of the arrows on the surface of the ice just after they melted out.
+Arrows are quickly flushed downslope by meltwater once exposed, and end up on the ground in front of the ice.
+Finding the arrows on the ice surface thus implies that these arrows were probably not exposed previously.
 Normally when first time exposure happens, artefacts are in a pristine condition.
 They look like they were lost yesterday.
-Instead, these arrow shafts were poorly preserved.
+Instead, these arrow shafts showed poor preservation.
 This lead to a suspicion that something had happened to them while inside the ice.

 We believe that ice deformation deep inside the ice patch caused the poor condition of the earliest arrows.
-The arrows have literally been crushed by the ice.
+The ice literally crushed the arrows.
 But wait, aren’t ice patches supposed to be non-moving?
 Yes, ice scientists used to think that.
 New research, however, has shown that the ice inside large ice patches may slowly deform.
 We used a ground penetrating radar at Langfonne to check this.
 And sure thing: The radar revealed the ice had been deforming and moving downhill, probably most markedly during the Little Ice Age (AD 1450-1920).
 This process also brought the very early arrows to the surface.